apwelsh/hubitat/hue/README.md

 Hue Play systems, like the Hue Sync are not yet supported, as I do not own one to test with.

-The functionality is very limited at this time, but I believe this system already provides more features and better performance than the built-in Hue integration.
+The functionality is mostly complete at this time.
+I believe this system already provides more features and better performance than the built-in Hue integration, but that is an opion, not a measured fact.

+This integration fully supports hue push notifaction events, so that sensors can be leveraged in near-realtime, and lights are updated in near-realtime with no need to require a scheduled refresh of the Hue system.

 ## Features